Somewhat-Coder/to-do-app/README.md

 # To-Do App ✅

-A simple and To-Do application to help you manage tasks efficiently.
-Built with Vite React JS this app allows users to create, update, delete, and organize tasks with ease.
-The app also allows leverages AI for correcting grammar and other language issues in task text, ensuring users tasks are clear and well-written.
+A simple To-Do application to help you manage tasks efficiently.
+Built with Vite React JS, this app allows users to create, update, delete, and organize tasks with ease.
+The app also leverages AI for correcting grammar and other language issues in task text, ensuring tasks are clear and well-written.

 ## Features 🎉